BlackHat Mystery Bookstore

 Raymond Chandler audio catalog at Amazon.com

-Raymond Chandler's credits at Internet Movie Database
+Raymond Chandler's credits [since 1942] at Internet Movie Database

 Loren Latker's "Raymond Chandler - Shamus Town" website